The Magic Pudding (film): Production

+Karl Zwicky direct the animated film.

 Norman Lindsay, author of the original Magic Pudding book from 1918.

 The Lindsay family had previously rejected many international requests to sell the rights to The Magic Pudding, preferring to wait until an Australian company presented the right formula for adaptation.
 Past contenders were Rolf Harris, Jim Henson Productions and even Walt Disney himself.
 Eventually, in 1997, the Lindsays sold the film rights to Energee Entertainment, one of the country's then-leading independent animation companies.

 Release

 The film was first released in Australia on 14 December 2000, and was released theatrically by the local branch of 20th Century Fox.

 The VHS tape and DVD were released in Australia in May 2001 by Roadshow Entertainment.

 It was then released in New Zealand four months later after the Australian release on 9 April 2001.

 A re-release of the DVD was released in Australia in 2013.

 The film is currently available for streaming on Amazon Prime and Roku in North America.

 It was also on Tubi for a bit.